-Quite possibly our favorite pasta sauce of all time, this kid-friendly Butternut Squash Pasta Sauce recipe goes great over any kind of pasta and makes enough to freeze some for a busy night.
+Quite possibly our favorite pasta sauce of all time, this kid-friendly butternut squash sauce goes great over any kind of pasta and makes enough to freeze for a busy night.
 Easily vegan or dairy-free, and takes just 15 minutes to prep!

 I’ve been waiting for the right time to share this butternut squash pasta sauce recipe — and by waiting I definitely mean hoarding.